2018 Formula One World Championship: Entries

 The following teams and drivers participated in the 2018 FIA Formula One World Championship.
 All teams competed with tyres supplied by Pirelli.

 † All engines were 1.6 litre, V6 turbo hybrid configuration.

 Free practice drivers

 Across the season six drivers served as third or free practice drivers for teams.

+Lewis Hamilton ran the number one on his car in Abu Dhabi Grand Prix first practice.